nebulaclouds/nebula/rfc/README.md

 ## Contributions

-Any contribution to NebulaOrg repos will be licensed with [Apache-2.0](https://github.com/nebulaclouds/nebula/blob/master/LICENSE) license without any additional terms or conditions.
+Any contribution to NEBULACLOUDS repos will be licensed with [Apache-2.0](https://github.com/nebulaclouds/nebula/blob/master/LICENSE) license without any additional terms or conditions.

 ## Prior Art